CYP4F2: Metabolism of vitamins

 CYP4F2 is the only known enzyme to ω-hydroxylate tocotrienols and tocopherols which are forms (vitamers) of vitamin E, thus making it a key regulator of circulating plasma vitamin E levels.
 It catalyzes ω-hydroxylation of the phytyl chain of tocopherols, with preference for γ-tocopherols over α-tocopherols, thus promoting retention of α-tocopherols in tissues.

 Vitamin E is a collective term for eight different molecules that have antioxidant properties and protect cell membranes from oxidative damage.
 They are divided into two groups: tocotrienols and tocopherols.
 Both groups have a chromanol ring, which is the active part of the molecule, and a phytyl chain, which is a long hydrocarbon tail.
 CYP4F2 shortens the phytyl chain of both tocopherols and tocotrienols by ω-hydroxylation, which reduces their biological activity and stability.

 Vitamin K is a collective term for two natural forms of vitamin K: vitamin K_{1} (phylloquinone) and vitamin K_{2} (menaquinone).
 Vitamin K is essential for the synthesis of several proteins involved in blood clotting and bone metabolism.
 Vitamin K_{1} has a phytyl chain, similar to vitamin E, while vitamin K_{2} has an isoprenoid chain, which is a series of five-carbon units.
 CYP4F2 shortens the phytyl chain of vitamin K_{1} and the isoprenoid chain of vitamin K_{2} by ω-hydroxylation, which reduces their biological activity and stability.

 Both types of Vitamin K (K_{1} and K_{2}) can be used as co-factors for γ-glutamyl carboxylase, an enzyme that catalyzes the post-translational modification of Vitamin K-dependent proteins, thus biochemically activating the proteins involved in blood coagulation and bone mineralization.

-CYP4F2 plays a pivotal role in modulating circulating levels of vitamin K_{1} by ω-hydroxylating and deactivating it: in the liver, where this enzyme is predominantly expressed, it functions as a primary oxidase responsible for metabolizing vitamin K_{1} into hydroxylated forms.
+CYP4F2 modulates circulating levels of vitamin K_{1} by ω-hydroxylating and deactivating it: in the liver, where this enzyme is predominantly expressed, it is the primary oxidase that metabolizes vitamin K_{1} into hydroxylated forms.
 By doing so, it acts synergistically with VKORC1 enzyme to prevent excessive accumulation of biologically active vitamin K in the body.
 Termed the "siphoning" pathway, this mechanism primarily occurs when there is an excess amount of vitamin K_{1} present.
-This enzymatic process positions CYP4F2 as a critical negative regulator for maintaining appropriate levels of active vitamin K_{1} within the body.
+Through this process, CYP4F2 is a negative regulator of active vitamin K_{1} levels in the body.